NOUIY/aws-cdk-guide/v2/ref-cli-cmd-synth.md

 ## Arguments<a name="ref-cli-cmd-synth-args"></a>

 **CDK stack ID**  <a name="ref-cli-cmd-synth-args-stack-name"></a>
-The construct ID of the CDK stack from your app to synthesize\.
+The construct ID of the CDK stack from your app to synthesize.
 *Type*: String
 *Required*: No

 ## Options<a name="ref-cli-cmd-synth-options"></a>

-For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options)\.
+For a list of global options that work with all CDK CLI commands, see [Global options](ref-cli-cmd.md#ref-cli-cmd-options).

 `--exclusively, -e BOOLEAN`  <a name="ref-cli-cmd-synth-options-exclusively"></a>
-Only synthesize requested stacks, don't include dependencies\.
+Only synthesize requested stacks, don't include dependencies.

 `--help, -h BOOLEAN`  <a name="ref-cli-cmd-synth-options-help"></a>
-Show command reference information for the `cdk synthesize` command\.
+Show command reference information for the `cdk synthesize` command.

 `--quiet, -q BOOLEAN`  <a name="ref-cli-cmd-synth-options-quiet"></a>
-Do not output the CloudFormation template to `stdout`\.
+Do not output the CloudFormation template to `stdout`.
-This option can be configured in the CDK project’s `cdk.json` file\.
+This option can be configured in the CDK project’s `cdk.json` file.
 The following is an example:

 ```
 {